Multi-National Security Transition Command – Iraq

 Multi-National Security Transition Command – Iraq (MNSTC-I) was a training and organizational-support command of the United States Department of Defense.
 It was established in June 2004.
 It was a military formation of Multi-National Force – Iraq responsible for developing, organizing, training, equipping, and sustaining the Iraqi Ministry of Defense (MoD), with the Iraqi Armed Forces, including the Iraqi Counter Terrorism Service; and the Ministry of Interior (Iraq) with the Iraqi Police and Border Enforcement, Facilities Protection, and other forces.
-It was headquartered in the International Zone in Baghdad at Phoenix Base, a former elementary school.
+It was headquartered in the International Zone (Green Zone) in Baghdad at Phoenix Base, a former elementary school.

-The Office of Security Cooperation, which existed for only 3 months, was replaced by the Office of Security Transition (OST).
-General Petraeus first took command of the Office of Security Transition.
+The Office of Security Cooperation, which existed for only three months, was replaced by the Office of Security Transition (OST).
+General Petraeus first took command of the Office of Security Transition; its deputy commander was Brigadier Nigel Aylwin-Foster of the British Army.
 The OST, whose lifespan was a mere month, was effectively only a name change for the Office of Security Cooperation.
 The OST was replaced by MNSTC-I.

-MNSTC-I's mission was to assist the Defense and Interior Ministries by improving the quality of the ISF and institutional performance.
+MNSTC-I's mission was to assist the Defense and Interior Ministries by improving Iraqi quality and institutional performance.
 MNSTC-I aimed for the ISF to increasingly assume responsibility for population protection and develop Iraqi security institutions capable of sustaining security with reduced Coalition involvement.
 Therefore, the MNSTC-I mission was a central part of the U.S. exit strategy.

 Among the advisors sent were large numbers of both Army National Guard, including both line battalions and Special Forces, and United States Army Reserve, including significant elements of the 98th Division.
 Owen West's book The Snake Eaters includes open complaints about the quality of advisors; there was a perception that mentoring teams were staffed with "leftovers."
 Advisors did not arrive prepared: their knowledge of Iraqi culture and Islam was "literally power point deep."